 A recovery strategy represents the best available scientific knowledge on what is required to achieve recovery of a species or ecosystem.
 A recovery strategy outlines what is and what is not known about a species or ecosystem and identifies threats to the species or ecosystem, and what should be done to mitigate those threats.
 Recovery strategies set recovery goals and objectives, and recommend approaches to recover the species or ecosystem.
 Dromedary Jumping-slug, Hemphillia dromedarius, is an old-growth coniferous forest-dwelling slug endemic to southern British Columbia (B.C.) and western Washington, with unconfirmed records in northern Oregon.
 The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) designated Dromedary Jumping-slug as Threatened in 2003, due to the fragmentation of its coniferous forest habitats and threats to the remaining habitats, mainly from forestry activities.
 The main threats to Dromedary Jumping-slug are: 1) habitat loss, modification, and fragmentation including deforestation; 2) exotic species; and 3) vegetation management.

 British Columbia Invertebrates Recovery Team.
 2008.
 Recovery Strategy for Dromedary Jumping-slug (Hemphillia dromedarius) in British Columbia.
 Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning

 Keywords: species at risk, COSEWIC, bc, recovery planning, species status, SARA

 Scientific Name: Hemphillia dromedarius

 To copy the URL of a document, Right Click on the document title, select "Copy Shortcut/Copy Link", then paste as needed.
 Only documents available to the public have this feature enabled.